denizgenc/my-public-notes/operating_systems_and_tools/x86_architecture_basics.md

 Segment registers traditionally contained values that represented addresses in memory that correspond to the stack, the code, and the data.
 They aren't used much in modern OSes, so these notes won't cover them.
-(The reason for this is that modern OSes use a memory model that sets nearly all segment registers to the same value, and uses paging to manage the different location of data in memory instead).
+(The reason for this is that modern OSes use a memory model that sets nearly all segment registers to the same value, and uses paging to manage the different locations of data in memory instead).

 Also, the kernel-mode registers are for writing low-level tools, like operating systems or